Human Resource Services

 Pay Schedule

 Temporary employees are paid monthly on the last working day of the month.
-Please make sure temporary employees know how to complete and submit their timecard.
-Employees paid on a hourly basis submit their timecard on a weekly basis.
-Supervisors must also approve weekly timecards on a weekly basis.
+Please make sure temporary employees know how to complete and submit their timecard in UNI Works.
+Employees paid on a hourly basis must submit a timecard to record their hours worked for each week.
+Managers must also approve weekly timecards by the payroll deadline to process timecards.
 Pay period information can be found at the Office of Business Operations Payroll Periods and Paydays web page.

 Benefits

 Temporary employees scheduled to work at least 30 hours per week are eligible for health insurance coverage as required by the Affordable Care Act (ACA).
-Temporary employees also become eligible for IPERS when their appointment is scheduled to last six (6) months or more or when gross wages paid are $1,000 or more in two (2) consecutive calendar quarters.
+Temporary employees may also become eligible for IPERS.
+For more information, including eligibility requirements, refer to the IPERS webpage.
 P&S and Merit temporary staff are not eligible for other benefits.

 Fringe Benefit Rates